How to Book a Private Jet

 DETERMINING THE SAFETY LEVEL OF EACH FLIGHT

-Not all aircrafts are operated at the same levels of safety, as each operator has different standards for their pilots.
-To ensure a high-quality, safe aircraft and crew, we recommend that clients ask for the safety ratings of the aircraft, crew, and operator that they're flying on for their own peace of mind.
+Not all aircraft are operated at the same levels of safety, as each operator has different standards for their pilots.
+To ensure a high-quality, safe aircraft and crew, we recommend that Clients ask for the safety ratings of the aircraft, crew, and operator that they're flying on for their own peace of mind.

 BOOKING AN AIRCRAFT AND PAYING FOR THE CHARTER

-Once you’ve shared the necessary information about the trip and requested safety ratings, the charter representative will provide you with the aircraft options.
-These will include the type of aircraft, the amenities offered (such as Wi-Fi, television etc), and the final price.
-It’s then up to you to choose whichever option that best suits your needs.
+Once you’ve shared the necessary information about the trip and requested safety ratings, your Aviation Consultant will provide you with the aircraft options.
+These will include the type of aircraft, the amenities offered (such as Wi-Fi, television, etc), and the final price.
+It’s then up to you to choose which option best suits your needs.

-Generally, payment is done via wire transfer, but can also be done via a credit card or check.
-The method of payment will usually depend on what the company is most comfortable with, especially when working with new clients.
-Whilst putting a $25,000 charter on a credit card will of course net some serious cashback or points, a charge can be disputed, causing a headache for the company further down the line.
+Generally, payment is done via wire transfer, but can also be done via a credit card.
+The method of payment will usually depend on what the company is most comfortable with, especially when working with new Clients.

 If any optional extras are requested, including catering or ground transportation, these will be put on the final bill.